CodeLunar/MashuBot/README.md

 This is my attempt in making a Discord bot as a learning experience.
 MashuBot will be Fate Grand Order related.

-Node_modules and auth.json are in the .gitignore. auth.json has the bot token
+Node_modules and auth.json are not included.

+auth.json has the credentials.

 ## Commands